'Top Gear' host Jeremy Clarkson suspended by BBC after 'fracas' with producer

 A Top Gear television crew was forced to flee Argentina after driving a Porsche 928 GT with the registration number H982 FKL - which some people suggested could refer to the Falklands conflict.

-Despite or even because of years of controversy, however, Top Gear has become one of the BBC's most successful and lucrative programs.
-It was even recognized by Guinness World Records as the most-watched factual television show of all time.
+Despite or even because of years of controversy, however, Top Gear has become one of the BBC's most successful and lucrative programmes.
+It was even recognised by Guinness World Records as the most-watched factual television show of all time.

 The BBC said it would say nothing further on the matter and Clarkson could not be reached for comment.
 His manager and his assistant did not immediately return calls requesting comment.